Skip to main content

 Deduplicate

 Once a field is fully planned, Grafast will deduplicate the new steps it has produced, attempting to replace them with existing "peer" steps that already existed.
 These "peer" steps will have been constructed via the same step class, and will have the same dependencies.
 By deduplicating at this stage (before planning the child selection set) we help to ensure that the schema remains in adherence to the GraphQL specification.
-Deduplication can reduce the number of steps in the plan, leading to greater efficiency (and easier to understand plans).
+Deduplication can greatly reduce the number of steps in the plan, leading to greater efficiency (and easier to understand plans).

 Tree shake